uevs/GoodVibes/README.md

 <img width="750" alt="vibes" src="https://user-images.githubusercontent.com/36189306/161719767-442203de-7216-4b61-83c2-f63734bb8fc6.png">
 </p>

-The design aims to be minimal and with references to vaporwave aestethic, a style associated with relax and good mood, it's also a play on the name of the framework I used for the backend.
+The design aims to be minimal and with references to vaporwave aesthetic, a style associated with relax and good mood, it's also a play on the name of the framework I used for the backend.

 The app has been built entirely in SwiftUI, with the exception of the half-modal view which uses and UIKit element.